Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform Source-Channel Coding: Introduction

 \item \emph{Overfitting the Source:} We design two simple yet efficient ways to realize the source data instance or domain adaptive NTSCC.
 These methods are of different ideas for adapting a given pre-trained model or semantic latent representation to an individual data sample or other content domain that is different in appearance.
 We discuss the specific scenario for which each method is suitable.
 Our source overfitting mechanism online adapts a baseline model to each specific scene to maximize communication efficiency.

-\item \emph{Overfitting the Channel:} We propose a plugin-in CSI modulation module inserted into pre-trained codec modules.
+\item \emph{Overfitting the Channel:} We propose a plug-in CSI modulation module inserted into pre-trained codec modules.
 It enables the whole system to efficiently deal with different channel states with a single trained network.
 The proposed scheme can not only adapt to different signal-to-noise ratio (SNR) under the block fading channel, but also provide consistent and robust performance under diverse frequency selective fading channels, which makes our model agilely transferred over various channel states.

-\item \emph{Performance Validation:} We verify the effectiveness and efficiency of our ASC system over video I-frame sources and practical wireless channels.
-Results indicate that our method can lead to substantial gains in transmission RD performance.
-Equivalently, achieving the same end-to-end transmission performance (objective metrics, e.g. PSNR), our new ASC system can save up to \emph{41\%} bandwidth cost compared to the state-of-the-art engineered transmission scheme (VVC combined with 5G LDPC coded transmission).
-A user study confirms that our approach is preferred to the state-of-the-art communication methods, even when they use more than \emph{double} the wireless channel bandwidth cost.
-Some results discussions are further given to clarify the necessity of our overfitting paradigm for catalyzing semantic communications. \end{enumerate}
+\item \emph{Performance Validation:} We verify the effectiveness and efficiency of online learned NTSCC over video I-frame sources and practical wireless channels.
+Extensive results indicate that our method can lead to substantial gains in the CBR-D performance without sacrificing decoding speed.
+Equivalently, achieving the same end-to-end transmission performance, the proposed transceiver adaptation scheme can save up to 45\% bandwidth cost compared to the state-of-the-art (SOTA) engineered transmission scheme (VVC combined with 5G LDPC coded transmission). \end{enumerate}

 The remainder of this paper is organized as follows.
-In Section \ref{section_preliminaries}, we review the architecture and properties of NTSCC semantic communication system, and analyze its suboptimality using the variational inference.
-Next, in Section \ref{section_source_overfit}, we present our source overfitting methods, including different ideas for adapting a given pre-trained baseline model to an individual data sample or other content domain.
-In Section \ref{section_channel_overfit}, we present our channel overfitting methods, including details on a plugin-in CSI modulation module to adapt a pre-trained model to the instant channel state.
+In Section \ref{section_preliminaries}, we review the architecture and properties of NTSCC system, and analyze its suboptimality using the variational inference.
+Next, in Section \ref{section_source_overfit}, we present our source overfitting methods, including different ideas for online overfitting a given pre-trained baseline model to an individual data sample or other content domain.
+In Section \ref{section_channel_overfit}, we show our channel overfitting methods, including details on a plugin-in channel modulation module to adapt a pre-trained model to the instant channel state.
 Section \ref{section_performance} shows experimental results to quantify our performance gain, and some valuable discussions are also given.
 Finally, Section \ref{section_conclusion} concludes this paper.